adriano-lucieri/SCDB/README.md

 C2|Pentagon&Tripod, <br>Star&Tripod, <br>Rectangle&Star&Starmarker

 ## Dataset Files
-For each dataset split, label annotations (csv) as well as concept annotations (npy) are available.
+For each dataset split (*train*, *val*, *test*), label annotations (.csv) as well as concept annotations (.npy) are available.
 A separate concept split can be used for CAV training.

+### Label Files
+The .csv files are provided in the form "filepath|label".

+### Concept Files
+Concept annotations are provided in the form of binary, multilabel vectors of the size [Nx10], with *N = number of samples*.

+### Segmentation Files
+Each split folder contains a *Segmentation* folder that contains a maximum of 10 concept-specific segmentation maps per sample.
+The concept's outline is segmented through a circle, covering the complete outline of the shape.

+### Dataset Distribution

 Split|Datafile|Annotations|Samples
 ---|---|---|:-: